alizraksi/sorva/README.md

 ## Usage

-### Quick start
+### Tutorial

 Let's go through the following example:

+We had sequenced 10 unrelated individuals with a rare, Mendelian disorder and 3 of them were heterozygous for rare, loss-of-function variants in DMD.
+How likely is this to occur by random chance?

-What fraction of the general ('ALL') population has a heterozygous LOF variant anywhere in the gene DMD, after filtering out all variants with MAF > 0.05 ?
+First, we need to find out: what fraction of the general ('ALL') population has a heterozygous LOF variant anywhere in the gene DMD, after filtering out all variants with MAF > 0.05 ?

     python sorva.py --genelist ensembl75 --genomebuild hg19 -c lof -p ALL -m 0.05 -b binary -z het --gene DMD

-How about anywhere within described protein domains in DMD?
+Just out of curiosity, how about anywhere within described protein domains in DMD?

     python sorva.py --genelist ensembl75 --genomebuild hg19 -c lof -p ALL -m 0.05 -b binary -z het --gene DMD --protdomains

-We had sequenced 10 unrelated individuals and 3 of them had heterozygous variants in DMD.
-How likely is this to occur by random chance?
-The output of the first command becomes the -f parameter of the following command to calculate our p-value:
+To calculate our P-value, the output of the first command becomes the -f parameter of the following command:

     python statistics.py -f 0.0023961661341853034 --n1 10 --s1 3

-The resulting value is the nominal P-value, which we have to correct for multiple testing.
+The resulting number is the nominal P-value, which we have to correct for multiple testing.
 A simple but conservative method is the Bonferroni correction, where we multiply the P-value by the number of genes we had sequenced:

     P-value = 1.63029317901e-06 * 24000 = 0.0391

+Our results are statistically significant.
+This gene is highly suspicious of being causal for disease and we follow up with functional studies to confirm our results.

 ### sorva.py